-GK888 Series Initial Printer Setup Details and Information
+GK888 Series Printer Setup Overview

 The Zebra Printer can be used in a wide variety of applications and must be properly configured to function with your media.
 (Labels, Tags, etc.) and ribbon (if used).
 In addition you will be required to set the label size, print darkness and print speed to optimize printing.
 The printer is typically configured from your host device using a driver, utility/software, or sending the printer's command language (EPL or ZPL).
 In summary, in most instances you will need connect the printer to your host device to setup and configure the printer.